richelbilderbeek/mimy_lab/README.md

 Public info about the MOLIMM lab in Groningen.

 See [the private MOLIMM repo](https://github.com/richelbilderbeek/molimm_lab_private) for private information, such as the full URLs of the meetings.
+You do need to be a Collaborator to access that private repo.
+Ask @richelbilderbeek for access :+1:

 Day   |Timespan   |Week|Activity                                                 |URL [3]
 ------|-----------|----|---------------------------------------------------------|------------------------------------